 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card, The Ritz-Carlton™ Credit Card and American Express® Green Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Let's face it, airports can be stressful places.
 To me, an airport is a fun place to go, but not everyone feels the same way.
 In fact, there are few other places you can go where you'll find so many irritable people gathering in one place.
-In his Critical Points post, Richard Kerr shares an interesting proposition; passengers should be rated based on behavior.
+In a recent post, Richard Kerr shares an interesting proposition; passengers should be rated based on behavior.
 I understand his position, but I feel that this would be an additional stressor.
 However, I ask: Can Clear help improve at least one of the points of stress when transiting airports?

 What is CLEAR?